claire-west/svstudio-manual/docs/parameters/direct-pitch-editing.md

     Drawing on the Piano Roll
 </video>

-Selecting the pointer tool allows creating and dragging of nodes, just like in the parameters panel.
+Selecting the pointer tool allows creating and dragging of points, just like in the parameters panel.

 ![Pitch Edit Mode with Pointer Tool](/img/parameters/pointer-tool-piano-roll.png)